Parallel and I/O-efficient Randomisation of Massive Networks using Global Curveball Trades: Novel Curveball algorithms for undirected graphs

 \emcb{} and \imcb{} are sequential solutions suited to process arbitrary trade sequences~$T$.
 For our analysis, we assume $T$'s constituents to be drawn uniformly at random (as expected in typical applications).
 Both algorithms share a common design, but differ in the data structures used. \emcb{} is an I/O-efficient algorithm while \imcb{} is optimised for small graphs allowing for unstructured accesses to main memory.
-In contrast, \empgcb{} is a parallel algorithm processing global trades only.
-This restricted input model allows us to represent $T$ implicitly by a sequence of hash functions which further accelerates trading.
+In contrast, \emgcb{} and \empgcb{} process global trades only.
+This restricted input model allows us to represent the trade sequence~$T$ implicitly by hash functions which further accelerates trading.

-At core, all three algorithms perform trades in a similar fashion: In order to carry out the $i$-th trade $\{u_i, v_i\}$, they retrieve the neighbourhoods $\Nei{u_i}$ and $\Nei{v_i}$, shuffle \footnote{ In contrast to \autoref{def:globaltrade}, we do not consider the permutation $\sigma$ of disjoint neighbors as part of the input, but let the algorithm chose one randomly for each trade.
+At core, all algorithms perform trades in a similar fashion: In order to carry out the $i$-th trade $\{u_i, v_i\}$, they retrieve the neighbourhoods $\Nei{u_i}$ and $\Nei{v_i}$, shuffle \footnote{ In contrast to Definition \ref{def:globaltrade}, we do not consider the permutation $\sigma$ of disjoint neighbours as part of the input, but let the algorithm choose one randomly for each trade.
 We consider this design decision plausible as the set of disjoint neighbours only emerges over the course of the execution. } them, and then update the graph.
 Once the neighbourhoods are known, trading itself is straight-forward.
 We compute the set of disjoint neighbours $D = (\Nei{u_i} \cup \Nei{v_i}) \setminus (\Nei{u_i} \cap \Nei{v_i})$ and then draw $|\Nei{u_i} \cap D|$ nodes from $D$ for $u_i$ uniformly at random while the remaining nodes go to $v_i$.
 If $\Nei{u_i}$ and $\Nei{v_i}$ are sorted this requires only $\O(|\Nei{u_i}| + |\Nei{v_i}|)$ work and $\scan(|\Nei{u_i}| + |\Nei{v_i}|)$ I/Os (see also proof of Lemma~\ref{lem:imcb-complex} if the neighbourhoods fit into RAM).
-Hence in all algorithms presented here, we focus on the harder task of obtaining and updating the adjacency information.
+Hence we focus on the harder task of obtaining and updating the adjacency information.